-Coordinator, Educational Leadership Program: Jennifer Haan, Ph.
-D. Coordinator, Superintendent Program: Galen Privitt, Ed.D.
 Coordinator, Educational Diagnostician Program: Lisa Sousa, Ph.D.
 Coordinator, Master of Education-General: Jeanne Qvarnstrom, Ed.D.
-Coordinator, Educational Instructional Technology, Barbara Tucker, Ph.D.
+Coordinator, Master of Education, Educational Instructional Technology: Jennifer Miller-Ray, Ph.D.

 Sul Ross State University was created in 1920 as a state normal college for the primary purpose of preparing teachers for the public schools of West Texas.
 Our continuing mission in the Department of Education is to develop life-long learners who are reflective practitioners of their craft.
 Our vision includes preparing high quality educators.

-You can choose a degree program that leads to teacher certification in Early Childhood-Grade 6, Grade 7-12, or All-Level EC-12.
+You can choose a degree program that leads to teacher certification in Early Childhood-Grade 6, Grade 4-8, Grade 7-12, or All-Level EC-12.
 Information regarding these areas is listed in this section.
 The Undergraduate Teacher Education Program includes field-based work in K-12 schools.